advra/grpc-vcpkg-boilerplate-example/README.md

 ```

 ### 3. Run
-And thats it!
-You can then run the examples by going to the `build/src` directory and run the binaries.
-In one terminal start up the server with `./greeter_server` and open another terminal to execute `./greeter_client` and `./greeter_client2`.
-Similarly, you can run the asynchronous examples running `./greeter_async_server` in one terminal and `./greeter_async_client` in another.
+You can find our compiled binaries in `build/src`.
+Start up the server with `./greeter_server` to begin listening for connections.
+Then open another terminal to and run  `./greeter_client` and/or `./greeter_client2`.
+Similarly, you can run the asynchronous examples with `./greeter_async_server` and `./greeter_async_client` in seperate terminals.